shalanah/birdle/README.md

 ## Credits

-Used Shutterstock photos for the bird images - I had some leftover credits from another side project and used to download and have permission to use.
+Used Shutterstock photos for the bird images - I had some leftover credits from another side project and used to download.